Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/docs/faq.md

 #### Response Status: 403, Forbidden

-This usually is because the user account used for login (while running this app) is not authenticated within the Digital Twins' Management Api.
+This usually is because the user account used for login (when prompted by this app) is not authenticated in the Digital Twins' Management Api.
 See [role-based access control](https://docs.microsoft.com/en-us/azure/digital-twins/security-role-based-access-control) for more info.